genesiscommunitysuccess/docs/versioned_docs/version-previous/04_web/02_web-components/02_grids/01_grid-pro/5-grid-pro-renderers.md

 };
 ```

-3. Now you can use it in your grid:
+3. Use the renderer in your grid:

 ```html title="Using the ColDef with a boolean cell renderer"
 <foundation-grid-pro>